tscanlin/developers.optimizely.com/README.md

 ### To install

-Run this is the repository directory:
+Run this in the repository directory:
 ```
 npm update
 npm install